 - 4.1.
 Principal Investigators (PI) from all Singapore-based institutions of higher learning (IHLs), public sector agencies and private sector entities, are eligible to apply. - 4.2.
-Singapore-based IHLs and public sector agencies will qualify for up to 100 percent of the approved qualifying direct costs of a project. - 4.3.
+Singapore-based IHLs and public sector agencies will qualify for up to 100 percent of the approved qualifying direct costs7 of a project. - 4.3.
 Funding for private sector entities for research projects would be conditional on collaboration with a public research performer. - 4.4.
 Tiered funding support levels would apply (up to 30% for all non-Singaporean entities; 50% for Singaporean Large Local Enterprises; 70% for Singaporean Small and Medium sized Enterprises, start-ups, and not-for-profits). - 4.5.
-Support for indirect costs of research may be provided, only for Singapore-based IHLs and public sector agencies.
-Funding support of up to 30 percent of the total qualifying approved direct costs (i.e., total direct costs less exceptional items) will be allowed.
-This is subject to the approval from SFA.
-Host Institutions will be responsible for administering and managing the support provided for the indirect costs of research.
+Support for indirect costs8 of research may be provided, only for Singapore-based IHLs and public sector agencies.
+Funding support of up to 30 percent of the total

-&lt;sup>4 Additional KPIs and Tracking Indicators (TIs) may be set at project level for tracking of outcomes.
+4 Additional KPIs and Tracking Indicators (TIs) may be set at project level for tracking of outcomes.

-&lt;sup>5 This refers to the R&D investment that a company commits to spend in Singapore as a result of collaborations with a public research performer.
+5 This refers to the R&D investment that a company commits to spend in Singapore as a result of collaborations with a public research performer.
 The R&D investment can comprise cash and/or in-kind.
 The investment can fund (i) the R&D project performed at public sector entity(s); and/or (ii) the company's own research operations in Singapore related to the public-sector R&D collaboration.
 The investment by the company, whether in cash or in qualifying in-kind contributions should, where possible, be reflected in the agreements signed between the company and the relevant performer(s).

-&lt;sup>6 This measures the number of research findings or technologies developed that are deployed (e.g., through a license or at least at pilot scale) that will contribute to at least one of the following outcomes: i) Introduction of new product in the market, ii) Introduction of new service in the market, iii) Product or process improvement.
+6 This measures the number of research findings or technologies developed that are deployed (e.g., through a license or at least at pilot scale) that will contribute to at least one of the following outcomes: i) Introduction of new product in the market, ii) Introduction of new service in the market, iii) Product or process improvement.
 This should be tracked by type of company (MNCs, LLEs, SMEs, start-ups and public sector/VWOs).

-&lt;sup>7 More information on the non-fundable direct costs of research can be found in Appendix I.
+7 More information on the non-fundable direct costs of research can be found in Appendix I.

-&lt;sup>8 Indirect costs in research are those costs that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored research project, but contribute to the ability of the Institutions to support such research projects (e.g. providing research space, research administration, utilities), and not through the actual performance of activities under the sponsored research projects.
+8 Indirect costs in research are those costs that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored research project, but contribute to the ability of the Institutions to support such research projects (e.g. providing research space, research administration, utilities), and not through the actual performance of activities under the sponsored research projects.